symbol/symbol-docs/source/guides/network/running-a-symbol-node.rst

 .. note:: We are going to create a new voting node.
 If you already created a non-voting node which you no longer need, you can remove the ``target`` folder or, more conveniently, use the ``-r`` switch next time you invoke ``symbol-bootstrap``.

-First, you need to configure the node as a voter, so, besides selecting the ``testnet`` preset and the desired assembly you have to provide a custom preset file with the following content:
+First, you need to configure the node as a voter, so, besides selecting the desired preset and assembly you have to provide a custom preset file with the following content:

 .. code-block:: yaml